heyHame/anyCode/readme.md

 ```
 If you see **nothing**, your eyesight is fine.
 That creates absolutely **nothing** but
-if you imagine there's something in your terminal, there **is** something on your terminal.
+if you imagine there's something on your terminal, there **is** something on your terminal.

 And I have created a state-of-the-art high-performance algorithm using my Programming language:
 ```